masterix21/laravel-subscriptions/README.md

 php artisan vendor:publish --tag="laravel-subscriptions-views"
 ```

+### Protect routes

+`RequiresFeatureMiddleware`: protects a route requiring a feature in any user's active subscription.

 ## Requirements

 The package has built-in livewire views to manage plans, features, etc. If you like to use these views, you should manually install the dependencies: